cutsea110/simpledb/README.md

 ## Status

-Done to implement all of book contents, except for exercises and chap 11 remote server.
+Done to implement all of book contents, but any exercise.

 ## Build